Accelerating the Customer Experience Journey

 This has incentivized banks, credit unions, and other financial institutions around the globe to take a more discerning look at their current products and services to determine whether there’s room to provide a greater degree of customer-centricity and personalization to enhance the financial services customer experience.

 Looking to make some changes to your institution?
-We’ve compiled this list of top banking customer experience trends to help you get started.
+We’ve compiled this list of top banking customer experience trends for 2023 to help you get started.

 What Is Customer Experience in Banking?

 As its name implies, customer experience in banking refers to a customer’s collective experience interacting with various touchpoints, including online banking systems, emails, call centers, online advertising, face-to-face interactions, and even social media.